 Akitas are large, muscular dogs, bred to protect their owners and hunt down quarry.
 Siberian Huskies are more athletic looking, having been bred to pull sleds across miles of snow.

-Their personalities are also different.
+When comparing the Akita vs. Husky, you’ll notice their personalities are also different.
 Akitas can be standoffish with strangers, and only their close family will get to see their playful and affectionate side.
 Their independent nature and large size means they need an experienced home where they’ll get plenty of training and socialization.
 Siberian Huskies are more outgoing and playful and love to spend time with people while being the center of attention.
 They can also be challenging to train but are much friendlier with strangers.
 Huskies have a great deal of energy and need plenty of opportunities to run off steam.

 Akitas are slightly more expensive than Huskies, due to the fact that there are fewer breeders.
 Both breeds can suffer from a few different health problems but are generally healthy dogs.